 The trick is to install fans that either remove the heat from the room or bring in fresh, cooler air.
 Intake and exhaust fans play this duty and determine how pc fans blow.

 - The intake fans allow fresh air to enter.

 - Intake fans supply cool air, and the fresh air mixes with it.
 Heatsinks employ this cool air to extract heat from components, which results in hot air.

 - Exhaust fans drive the warm air out of the computer.

 We have an easy intake, then extract, and finally, an exhaust system, regularly supplying cool air to the computer.
 In contrast, heated air is evacuated out from the computer fan direction.
 It is known as “airflow” on a computer and is a beautiful technique to get the most out of your system’s fans.

 As you may have seen, many fans don’t specify whether they’re intake or exhaust fans.
 It could be because they can be both!
 Not only will the fan operate regardless of which side you mount toward the casing, but it should also indicate how it pushes air on the fan unit itself.
 It means you can have two fans for the price of one.
 Install one to pull in philosophy and the other to push it out.

 So, the intake vs. exhaust fans debate comes down to airflow on your pc, and using a combination of both intake and exhaust fans can do the work.

 Ways To Determine Intake vs Exhaust Fan In A Computer

-So, you have successfully set up a PC fan but now you are in a confusion that which type of fan is it?
+So, you have successfully set up a PC fan, but now you are confused about which type of fan it is.
 Don’t you worry!
 Here are a few ways to determine.

 1. Locate Directional Arrows